Tyler P. Winton

 Tyler P. Winton is a partner in the Charleston office where he concentrates his practice in professional malpractice defense work.
 Tyler proudly focuses on the representation of architects and engineers within the construction litigation context.
 Tyler frequently defends design professionals against multi-million dollar construction and design defect claims, including class action litigation, multi-family projects, site work design, roadway engineering, design-build projects and more.
 Additionally, Tyler often represents developers, general contractors, subcontractors, suppliers and even owners in lawsuits involving any construction-related disputes.
 He also defends other professionals, including realtors and attorneys.
 Beyond counsel in the litigation realm, Tyler offers non-litigation support for construction clients providing advice related to industry issues and payment disputes, as well as analyzing contracts in an effort to prevent disputes from arising in the future.

 Prior to joining CSVL, Tyler practiced law at a well-respected litigation boutique in Columbia, S.C., where he concentrated his practice on complex commercial litigation and the efficient resolution of business disputes.
 His business litigation background enhances his skills, experience, and perspective necessary to represent clients and resolve issues in the most efficient and desired manner.
-Fittingly, Tyler has been named a South Carolina Rising Stars® by Super Lawyers® in 2015, 2016 and 2017.
+Fittingly, Tyler has been named a South Carolina Rising Stars® by Super Lawyers® from 2015-2022.

 After graduating from Porter-Gaud, Tyler attended Vanderbilt University, where he graduated summa cum laude, obtained The Dean’s Award for Academic Excellence and became a member of Omicron Delta Kappa Honor Society.
 Tyler also studied abroad at The University of Sydney and pursued additional studies in London.
 After college graduation and a three-month motorcycle trip across the country, Tyler returned home to attend the University of South Carolina School of Law where he excelled academically, became a Competition Team Member of the Moot Court Bar and was elected to the Editorial Board of the Southeastern Environmental Law Journal.